chhuang-one/sqxclib/doc/SqType.md

 | SQB_TYPE_SORTED       | SqType::entry is sorted by SqEntry::name |
 | SQB_TYPE_QUERY_FIRST  | SqType::entry has query-only columns     |

-* When user call function to creates or initializes a SqType, SqType::bit_field is set to SQB_TYPE_DYNAMIC.
+* When function is called to create or initialize a SqType, SqType::bit_field is set to SQB_TYPE_DYNAMIC.
 * User can NOT change or free SqType if SqType::bit_field has NOT set SQB_TYPE_DYNAMIC.
 * User must use bitwise operators to set or clear bits in SqType::bit_field.
 * Constant SqType must be used with constant SqEntry.